aneesh-joshi/Similarity-Learning-Evaluation-Scripts/ReadMe.md

 ## Additional dependencies:
-Unfortunately, the current state of the code needs the additional dependency of pandas, a module for hadnling .csv, .tsv, etc.
+Unfortunately, the current state of the code needs the additional dependency of pandas, a module for handling `.csv`, `.tsv`, etc.
 I was using it for grouping the datapoints by the document id.
 There are ways to do it without it and will be pushed soon.

 So, you will have to install pandas first by running the command:
 `pip install pandas`

-## Current Directory Structure in gensim/similarity_learning
+## Current Directory Structure
 ```
 .
 ├── evaluate_models.py